txt/ase19/docs/overview.md

  [very](REFS.md#grus--2019)
  [many](REFS.md#duda-2000)
  [other](REFS.md#witten-2016)
  books.
 So what makes this book so different?
+As discussed below, our answer is

+- process;
+- ethically-aligned design;
+- algorithms.

 ## Process